-- 9. Click the Print KnockMeBlackOut chart button. - 10.
+- 9. Click the Print Max White ink chart button. - 10.
 In iColor ProRIP, the print job will be added to the queue.

-- 11. For each chart that is printed, its black removal value will be printed alongside that chart. - 12.
-After identifying the chart that you consider to have the highest quality, return to the dialog and enter the black removal value.
+11. For each chart that is printed, its max white value will be printed alongside that chart.

+12. After identifying the chart that you consider to have the highest quality, return to the dialog and enter the black removal value.